abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

             :align: center

     We start with an initial feasible solution.
-The ``MakeOneNeighbor()`` callback method from the Local Search Operator
+The ``MakeOneNeighbor()`` callback method from the local search operator
     constructs one by one neighbor solutions.
 These solutions are checked by the CP solver and completed if needed.
     The "best" solution
-    is chosen and the process is repeated starting with this new improved solution (by default, the solver accepts the first solution that beats the current best solution and repeats the search starting with this new improved solution).
-The whole process stops whenever a stopping criterion is reached or the CP solver cannot improve anymore the current best solution.
+    is chosen and the process is repeated starting with this new improved solution [#local_search_default_best_solution_update]_.

+    ..  [#local_search_default_best_solution_update] By default, the solver accepts the first solution that beats the current best solution and repeats the search starting with this new improved solution.
+You can change this behaviour with a ``SearchLimit``.

+    The whole search process stops
+    whenever a stopping criterion is reached or the CP solver cannot improve anymore the current best solution.

     Let's describe some pieces of the *or-tools* mechanism for local search: